Lorac030/fbar/README.md

 ## Installation

 To use FBAR, you will need to have Python 3 installed on your computer.
-You can then download the `project.py` file and run it in your command line.
-Please pay attention to the file called `requirements.txt`, which includes mandatory dependencies to be also installed.
+You can then download the `fbar.py` file and run it in your command line.
+Please pay attention to the file called `Pipfile`, which includes mandatory dependencies to be also installed.
+It is recommended to install all dependencies with `pipenv`

 ```
-pip install -r requirements.txt
+$ pipenv shell # if you have not initialized the virtual env yet
+$ pipenv install
 ```

 ## Usage